9

 Things to keep in mind about Approval Process in Salesforce

-4. Similar to Action Layouts in Actions, approval processes also have Approval Page Layouts in which fields that will be visible to the approver are specified.
-Approval History information can be displayed as a related list on a record.
+4. Similar to Action Layouts in Actions, approval processes also have Approval Page Layouts that specify which fields will be visible to the approver.
+Approval History Salesforce information can be displayed as a related list on a record.
 Users who can submit the records for approval are called submitters.
 We can specify the submitters in the approval process definition.

-5. If we do not select the Manager Field or any hierarchical relationship field of user record at the time of approval process definition then the automated approval routing for any approval step in this process will not be enabled.
+5. If we do not select the Manager Field or any hierarchical relationship field for the user record during the approval process definition, automated approval routing for any approval step in this process will not be enabled.

 6. The standard Name field and Owner field cannot be removed from Approval Page layouts.

-7. Initial submission default actions cannot be edited but final approval & rejection default actions can be edited.
+7. Initial submission default actions lock the record.
+Unlike final approval & rejection, default actions have limited editability.

-8. Once an approval process is activated, no more steps can be added to it, so, then the only option is to clone the approval process.
+8. Once an approval process is activated, no more steps can be added to it without deactivating it.
+You can clone the approval process to create a modified version.

 Next Topic